Ṣaṣṭhy Amṛta Vṛṣṭiḥ

 Verse 1

-These buds will in no time become flowers, at the stage of bhāva and then fruits at the stage of prema.
+At the stage of āsakti, the creeper of bhakti bears clusters of buds, which will in no time become flowers, at the stage of bhāva, and then fruits at the stage of prema turn into fruits.

 The statement that ruci has bhajana as the object and āsakti has the Lord as the object is a designation signifying proportionate quantity.